What is SAS Programming?

 Formats are the variable attributes that affect how data values are written or control how the value is displayed.

 SAS has character, numeric, and date and time formats.
-You can also create and store your own formats.
-To write values out using a particular form, you have to select the appropriate format.
+You can also create and store your formats.
+To write values using a particular form, you must select the appropriate format.

 For example, to display the value 1234 as $1,234.00 in a report, you can use the